ischmidt20/ischmidt20.github.io/projects.md

 ### **BART and Housing Prices**

 Freshman year, I took a class in the geography department simply titled "California."
 For a new resident, it was a nice primer on CA history, but for our final project, we had to make a [map](assets/50ac.pdf).
 Being the public transit fan that I am, I chose to look at BART and its relationship with housing prices.
 I plotted BART stations as points alongside block group polygons joined with American Community Survey data.
 This was the first map I ever finished, and I'm quite proud of it.
 My TA didn't like that I didn't label the stations and thought that the system map in the top-left corner was intended to fill space, so I assume she'd rather see text covering all of San Francisco and a big empty Marin Peninsula.
-This map is not even 3 years old, but note how out-of-date it already is!
+This map is less than 3 years old, but note how out-of-date it already is!
 Thank you BART!

 # Linear Programming

 ### **Supply Chain Management**
 - **Co-Authors**: Yulie Park, Christian Simeon, Yifan Xia

 For our final project in a linear programming class, we were told to optimize the supply chain for a fictional sugar cane company.
 Sugar cane was bought from different plantations and shipped to different refineries, who in turn shipped molasses to different customers.
 There were a number of parameters in our model, including the different shipping costs from location to location, the varying productivities and capacities of the different refineries, and maximum supply and minimum demand.
-Our decision variables were the amount of sugar cane to buy from each supplier and where to ship it, and how much molasses to ship from each refinery to each customer I wrote the [AMPL code](assets/162_ampl.mod.txt) to formulate and solve the model, and drew up a nice [diagram](assets/162_graph.png) displaying our optimal results.
+Our decision variables were the amount of sugar cane to buy from each supplier and where to ship it, and how much molasses to ship from each refinery to each customer.
+I wrote the [AMPL code](assets/162_ampl.mod.txt) to formulate and solve the model, and drew up a nice [diagram](assets/162_graph.png) displaying our optimal results.

 ### **Circles of Suck**